VinzenzKlass/python-postgres/docs/quickstart.md

 ## Pydantic Models

-Alternatively, you can pass Pydantic models as query parameters, and you can get results as models:
+Alternatively, you can pass Pydantic models as query parameters, and you can get results as models.
+Nested Models or models with dictionaries as fields are supported as well.
+If you pass models with either, those fields will get serialized to the Postgres `JSONB` type. `JSON` and `JSONB` fields are automatically parsed when reading them from the database.
+Serializing to `JSON` is currently not supported.
+Fields of type `list[dict]` will be serialized to `JSONB` as well.

 ```python
 await pg(